-- There will be sightseeing on foot for both short and extended periods of time - On the Great Wall of China In Beijing, some of the walking will be at an incline - On the Yangtze River Cruise and the day trips arranged from onboard, you will be required to get on and off boats without assistance
+- There will be sightseeing on foot for both short and extended periods of time. - On the Great Wall of China in Beijing, some of the walking will be at an incline.

-Of course, our Local Guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.
+Of course, our local guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.
+If you require any more information about the pace of our tours, please contact our reservations team who will be happy to answer your questions.